UniqueNetwork/unique-react-template/README.md

 To make this architecture compatible with the EVM interface a set of precompiles are provided.
 You may check them in the [documentation](https://docs.unique.network/build/evm/smart-contracts/)

 However, it is not enough to mint an NFT; to make this NFT visible for applications such as wallets, you need to stick to the particular metadata format.
 This could be a tricky task to implement using only low-level precompile interfaces.
-To solve this, we provide a contracts library that allow the minting of collections and tokens in the correct metadata format.
+To solve this, we provide a contracts library that allows the minting of collections and tokens in the correct metadata format.
 Check available contracts and their functions at https://github.com/UniqueNetwork/unique-contracts

 This boilerplate already has unique-contracts installed, but if you decide to create your project from scratch, here is the command: